minizyperx/Cucekinfo/README.md

 ### Technologies Used

 - *Languages used:* HTML, CSS, JavaScript
-- *Frameworks used:* (If Applicable, e.g., React, Angular, Vue.js.
-If not, remove this line)
-- *Libraries used:* (If Applicable, e.g., jQuery, Axios.
-If not, remove this line)
-- *Tools used:* Git, VS Code, (Any other relevant tools)
+- *Tools used:* Git, VS Code

 ### Implementation

 For Software:

 # Installation
-1. Clone the repository: git clone [repository URL]
+1. Clone the repository: git clone
-2. Navigate to the project directory: cd [project directory]
+2. Navigate to the project directory: cd Cucekinfo
 3. Open index.html in your web browser.

 # Run